This post may contain affiliate links. Please read our disclosure policy.

-Sometimes you just can’t beat a classic, and there’s no better comfort food you can enjoy for family dinner than Homemade Chicken Pot Pie.
+Sometimes you just can’t beat a classic, and there’s no better comfort food you can enjoy for family dinner than a homemade pot pie.
+If you like this recipe, you’ll certainly like my turkey pot pie as well!

 I love to mix up traditional homemade dinners along with a few healthy shortcuts.
 Using items from the freezer isle not only cut down on my prep time (hello, chopping), but frozen foods like vegetables are always flash frozen when they’re at their peak ripeness, so I would say they’re a much better option than the limp carrot or slimy asparagus in the bottom drawer of my refrigerator.